tkachuk/simplesamlphp-nginx-php/docs/simplesamlphp-changelog.md

   * Allow use of stream wrappers (e.g. s3://) in paths.
   * Improved 'update or insert' handling for different SQL drivers.
-  * The default algorithm within the TimeLimitedToken class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15-RC1.
+  * The default algorithm within the TimeLimitedToken class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15.
   * Most modules have been externalized.
-They will not be included in our future releases by default, but will be easily installable using Composer.
+They will not be included in our future releases by default, but will be easily installable using composer.
 For now, they are still included in the package.
-  * Many minor fixes to code, css, documentation
+  * Minor fixes to code, CSS and documentation.

 ### metarefresh
   * The algorithm to compute the fingerprint of the certificate that signed